 A typical readout device is what we call a hardware reader.
-Hardware implies that we are talking about a real device which costs money, is an extra piece one has to carry around, has to be potentially updated and in some circumstances, is a disposable.
+Hardware implies that we are talking about a real device that costs money, is an extra piece one has to carry around, has to be potentially updated and in some circumstances, is disposable.

-As we can infer from the term photometric, we need a camera as the main ingredient to the overall reader recipe.
+As we can infer from the term photometric, we need a camera as the main ingredient of the overall reader recipe.
 This box can be surely ticked by a smartphone.
-Hence the raising power of the ubiquitous smartphones and the increasing demand for telemedicine have forged the idea of using the device right at your fingertips to evaluate rapid tests, on demand and on premise.
+Hence the raising power of ubiquitous smartphones and the increasing demand for telemedicine has forged the idea of using the device right at your fingertips to evaluate rapid tests, on-demand and on-premise.